 Students in completely online UNC programs are not required to come to the United States.
 You will not need student Visas or receive any immigration documentation, and do not need to provide financial documentation during the application process.

-Applicable graduate credit with a grade of A or B from an accredited university may be able to be applied towards this academic program.
+Applicable graduate credit with a grade of A or B from a regionally accredited university may be able to be applied towards this academic program.
 Doctoral students must complete a minimum of 40 semester hours through UNC of the 64 minimum required for a doctoral degree.
 If the program requirements exceed the 64 credit minimum, students are allowed to transfer additional credits, as determined by their advisor.
 All work counted in a doctoral degree program must be completed within eight years.
 The time limit is calculated from the beginning of the first class transferred in and counted in the degree program.
 See the full Graduate Transfer Credit Policy.

 Students must submit an original transcript to their advisor for review.
 Student and advisor then complete a Transfer of Credit form to submit along with the original transcript to the Grad School for review and final approval.